Texas Sheet Cake

 About 5-10 minutes before cake is done, make icing: Place cocoa powder in a saucepan over low heat.
-Add butter and milk or cream.
+Add butter and half-and-half.

 Whisk over low heat to combine.
 Melt completely.
 Bring sauce to a boil so it thickens a little.

-Whisk in powdered sugar.
 The icing is thick and fudge-like.
-You will have to keep it at a very low temperature until you are ready to spread it on the cake or it will harden prematurely.
+You may have to keep it at a very low temperature until you are ready to spread it on the cake or it will harden prematurely.

-Chocolate Fudge Cake with Chocolate Nut Icing is a great dessert to serve company.
+Texas Sheet Cake is a great dessert to serve company.

-I cut the cake down into about 28 large servings.
+I cut the cake down into 48 large servings.
 If you like fudge you will love having a fudgy, chocolate cake with fudge icing!